 On 31st October 2010, The Walking Dead first aired on our screens here in the UK.
-It give us a glimpse at Robert Kirkman’s interpretation of what life would be like in a post-apocalyptic world where the dead don’t always stay dead.
+It gave us a glimpse at Robert Kirkman’s interpretation of what life would be like in a post-apocalyptic world where the dead don’t always stay dead.
 Now on its 8th Season, TWD is going from strength to strength and throughout the series we have been made to question humanity, sometimes fear the living more than the dead and to never get too attached to a character.

 After the huge success of previous years, we saw the return of Walker Stalker Con for its third year, taking place at London’s Olympia Exhibition Centre on 10th & 11th March.
 Whether or not it lived up to the hype was another question.
 One which I intended to get an answer to.
 I arrived early on Sunday morning and the queues of excited fans were already growing, ready to fully submerge themselves in the ultimate Walking Dead experience!
 With some negativity surrounding the Con on social media (mostly due to confusion and long queueing times to get into the venue from the previous day), I was preparing myself for it to be the kind of chaos that only Neegan and his saviors could cause.
 Thankfully, there was no sign of this when I arrived.
 The venue staff were friendly, really helpful and had the queues well under control.